toobstar/toobstar.github.io/content/posts/2024-08-27_cloud_maturity.md

 ## What are the attributes of a mature service?

-That would include the service covering off the requirements of all functions of a modern business (finance, marketing, commercial, product, engineering etc) whilst facilitating the growth and constant change a service is expected to accomodate and being dependent on unreliable and changing 3rd party services to run, in as efficient and cost effective manner as possible.
-For a technical service manager the focus will most naturally be on deploying new releases ('the build pipeline'), performance, cost and (if we're lucky) security.
-These are all critical concerns and ones the technical service manager is the principle stakeholder for, but at a wholistic business level, there are other questions and demands the business will have of a service which it's important to also cover off.
+That would include the service covering off the requirements of all functions of a modern business (finance, marketing, commercial, product, engineering etc) whilst facilitating the growth and constant change a service is expected to accomodate, being dependent on unreliable and changing 3rd party services to run, in as efficient and cost effective manner as possible.
+For a technical operational service owner the focus will most naturally be on deploying new releases ('the build pipeline'), performance, cost and (if we're lucky) security.
+These are all critical concerns and ones the technical service manager is the principle stakeholder for, but at a holistic organisational level, there are other questions and demands the business will have of a service which it's important to also cover off.

 ## Creating a roadmap whilst the journey is underway